7 Aum Arivu (soundtrack): Critical response

 Pavithra Srinivasan from Rediff provided 2.5/5, mentioning that "it looks like Harris Jeyaraj has run out of steam.
 While Yemma Yemma and The Rise of Damo are appealing, the rest sound like he remixed some of his own older numbers, or chose to be inspired by other classics [...]
 7aum Arivu's music does have its moments, but these are few and far between."
 In a mixed review, Vipin Nair from Music Aloud called it as a "disappointing soundtrack" and gave 6.75/10 to the album.
 Karthik Srinivasan of Milliblog described it as "shockingly trite".
 Malathi Rangarajan of The Hindu noted the songs affected the pacing of the film and was critical of the score, where "the hero and villain are engaged in a bloody combat, but the sounds in the background are akin to mewing of cats and trumpeting of elephant."
-Reviewer based at The New Indian Express summarized: "Harris Jayaraj’s songs come at inappropriate places and background score disappoints, too."
+A reviewer for at The New Indian Express summarized: "Harris Jayaraj’s songs come at inappropriate places and background score disappoints, too."
 Sify-based critic also noted "The music of Harris Jayaraj is bit of a dampener, other than the slightly hummable Mun Andhi.., the rest of songs are pedestrian and you get the feel, you have heard it somewhere."